foreza/kb/thoughts.md

 # Thoughts

+> Stop saying sorry.
+Unless you really are sorry. - Jason

+Yeah, I say sorry too much.
+Until my SO, friends, and etc all tune it out.

+> "Money is replaceable, TIME with family and friends is not."

+I took so long to finally add this.
+But yeah.
+Time is a currency we can't earn or take back.
+Money helps us navigate things better, but it isn't the solution to everything.

 > Teaching what you think you know really makes that knowledge stick. (me)

 I hate telling people the wrong thing, so this works for me.